AI-sandbox/MergeGenome/README.md

 The limitations in the imputation algorithms and a lack of consensus in the way DNA sequences are read -among others-, make the merging process hard in some cases.
 This repository underlies the importance of cleaning genomic sequences prior to analysis and explains the sequence of processing steps to merge a shorter dataset with a larger reference dataset.

 Finally, it explains how to subset a dataset to only contain the SNPs that are also present in another dataset.
-This step is particularly relevant for selecting the SNPs that in another study, were considered more important for analysis.
+This step is particularly relevant in order to select the SNPs that, in another study, were considered more important for analysis.

 # Preprocessing steps